patrickpichler/kubeletosaurus/slides.md

 <!--
 * once again, here is how it looks like in code
-* these data directories are special folders on the host -->
+* these data directories are special folders on the node -->

 ---

-# Folder on the host
+# Folder on the node

 <v-clicks>

 # Kubelet stores pod related state

-# E.g. effective hosts file, resolved secrets
+# E.g. effective hosts file, resolved secrets ready to be mounted

 </v-clicks>